-- Do not walk with a chainsaw whilst the blade is spinning.
+- Do not walk with a chainsaw while the blade is spinning.

-- Turn off the chain saw before refuelling.
+- Turn off the chainsaw before refueling.
 Refuel the chainsaw only after the engine has cooled down.

 - Ensure the blade has stopped spinning before removing waste material/workpiece.